WPBeginner

 comment_form($comments_args); ?>

-Edit your theme’s comments.php file and look for the line with the comment_form() function.
-Your theme will have a defined arguments, function, or a template inside it to load your theme’s custom comment form.
-Your comment_form line will look something like this:
+After that, open the comments.php file and look for a line with the comment_form() function.
+Your theme will have a defined argument, function, or template that it uses to load your theme’s custom comment form.
+The comment_form line will look something like this:

 <?php comment_form( custom_comment_form_function() ); ?>

-You will need to replace it with the following line:
+You will need to replace this with the following line:

 <?php comment_form(); ?>

-Don’t forget to save your changes and visit your website.
-You will now see the default WordPress comment form with the comment privacy optin checkbox.
+Now, if you visit your website, then you will see the default WordPress comment form with the comment privacy opt-in checkbox.

-We hope this article helped you learn how to add the GDPR comment privacy optin checkbox in WordPress.
-You may also want to see our tips on getting more comments on your WordPress blog posts.
+We hope this article helped you learn how to add the GDPR comment privacy opt-in checkbox in WordPress.
+You may also want to see our beginner’s guide to moderating WordPress comments and our article on how to allow users to report inappropriate WordPress comments.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.